SRCCUTOVERDESTIndependent · No vendor bias · Updated Jun 2026

 DMS Serverless, the alternative billing model

 DMS Serverless was made generally available in 2023 and provides DMS replication as a pay-per-use service without instance provisioning.
 Pricing is per DCU (DMS Capacity Unit) per hour.
 DCUs scale automatically based on workload demand.
-The current Serverless rate is approximately $0.094 per DCU-hour.
-A typical DMS Serverless replication for a 5 TB SQL Server migration uses 4 to 8 DCUs on average, costing roughly $9 to $18 per day of active replication.
+The current Single-AZ Serverless rate in US East is approximately $0.082 per DCU-hour (Multi-AZ doubles it).
+A typical DMS Serverless replication for a 5 TB SQL Server migration uses 4 to 8 DCUs on average, costing roughly $8 to $16 per day of active replication.

 DMS Serverless vs provisioned economics.
 For continuous long-running replication (weeks to months), Serverless typically saves 15 to 35 percent versus equivalent provisioned capacity because DCU scaling tracks actual workload demand rather than provisioning for peak.
 For short-burst replication (full-load that completes in hours), Serverless typically costs marginally more because of the cold-start scaling behaviour.
 The crossover point is typically around 7 to 14 days of active replication; longer than that, Serverless wins.